Maphist0/hdiov-ae/acc-exp.md

 ### Step 2.3: Run benchmark
 Navigate to the benchmark directory and run it.
 ```
+cd $ICP_ROOT
 cd quickassist/lookaside/access_layer/src/sample_core/performance/build/linux_2.6/user_space
 ./cpa_sample_code
 ```
 The benchmark tries to run every algorithm that VDEV supports.
 The settings for each result are printed in the terminal.
 Please refer to the paper for the exact setting in Figure 14/15/16.

 Host performance numbers can be obtained by running the benchmark in host QAT driver.